dazer-yadav/dazer-yadav/README.md

 - 👋 Hi, I’m @dazer-yadav
 - 🌱 I’m currently working as MEAN stack developer.
-- Currently exploing Flutter for mobile app development
+- Exploing Flutter for mobile app development

 <!---
 dazer-yadav/dazer-yadav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.